 Happy new year, fellow book readers!
 I hope you all had a fun and safe celebration and are excited about this new beginning.
 This year has a lot in store for us, including tons of new books to add to our TBR lists.
-I’m sure everyone has started thinking about which books they’re going to read in 2018, and for me, it’s a mix of new releases and old ones that I need to catch up on.
+I’m sure everyone has started thinking about which books they’re going to read in 2018.
+For me, it’s a mix of new releases and old ones that I need to catch up on.
 But here I’m going to

 scream about share with you which books I am most anticipating this year.
 As per usual, these are listed in no specific order.
 Let’s get started!